periph/bootstrap/README.md

 `efe` flashes a modified Operating System (e.g. linux) on a SDCard that will self-configure upon initial boot.

-- Fetches the latest OS image for the specified board, e.g. Raspbian Lite for Raspberry Pi.
+- Fetches the latest OS image for the specified board, e.g. RaspiOS Lite for Raspberry Pi.
 - Makes a working copy, then modifies the EXT4 root partition to run [setup.sh](#setupsh) upon the first boot.